aicioara/plottable-node/README.md

+# Command line charts with PlottableJS

 ## Overview
 Tool to be used for generating SVG and PNG plots using [PlottableJS](https://github.com/palantir/plottable).
-Can be invoked from command line

 ## Installation
 - Install NodeJS